 Here’s a little excerpt from a post I wrote when I first started this blog:

 “The details of this blog get prayed about every day because this is such a steep learning curve for me.
 Just today I asked for detailed guidance about a specific issue.
 It has already been provided.”

-I’ve just learned over the years I can trust God with anything and everything in my life.
+I’ve learned over the years to trust God with anything and everything in my life.

 Be brave today.
-Ask for what you want to matter how specific.
-I’m not saying you’ll always get it but that’s not the point.
+Ask for what you want to matter how detailed.
+(By the way, I’m not referring to “things” nearly as much as people and circumstances.)
+We won’always get the answer we want, but that’s not the point.
 The point is the asking.

 I mean that.
 The point really is in the asking.
 Why do you suppose that is?

 People have addressed this issue of why we pray in many different ways.
 For me I pray for one reason: